 - 1. Buying, stealing, or borrowing a paper from someone else. - 2.
 Copying a blog post or article from an online source. - 3.
 Hiring someone to write your paper for you. - 4.
 Copying a section of text from a source without making it clear it comes from somewhere else though quotation marks or proper citation. - 5.
+Using Al-generated material in your paper. - 6.
 It is possible to plagiarize yourself by repurposing a paper from a previous class or attempting to use the same paper for two classes without permission from the instructor.